 Competition and Cost Accounting: Adapting to Changing Markets

-The relation of competition and cost accounting has been the subject of conflicting prescriptions, theories, and empirical evidence.
-Practitioner literature and textbooks argue that higher competition generally requires more accurate product costing.
-Theoretical economic analysis, in contrast, predicts that the optimal level of product-costing accuracy is sometimes higher at lower levels of competition.
-Results of survey research are inconsistent, suggesting a need for further identification of conditions under which higher competition leads to more accurate product costing.
-This study shows experimentally that individuals' choices of the level of product-costing accuracy depend not only on the current level of competition but also on the previous level of competition-that is, on an interaction between market structure (monopoly, duopoly, and four-firm competition) and market history (increasing versus decreasing competition).
-In the experiment, subjects decide on the quantity of data to collect at a pre-set price per datum to support more accurate product-cost estimates.
-Subjects collect the most cost data (i.e., choose the most accurate product costing) in monopoly, collect the least in duopoly, and an intermediate amount in the four-firm market, consistent with the pattern of optimal cost-data collection in Hansen's (1998) model.
+This paper experimentally investigates the effect of changes in product-market competition on changes in decisions about the accuracy of product costing.
+In repeated independent trials, subjects decide on the quantity of data to collect at a pre-set price per datum to support more accurate product-cost estimates.
+In the increasing-competition condition, subjects begin as monopolists and face first one new entrant and then two additional entrants in the market.
+In the decreasing-competition condition, subjects begin in a four-firm market from which two firms and then the third firm exit.
+Subjects collect the most data to support product-cost estimates in monopoly, least in duopoly, and an intermediate amount in the four-firm market, consistent with the pattern of optimal cost-data collection in Hansen's (1998) model.
 The process of convergence to the optimum differs significantly across market types and market histories, however.
-Subjects who begin with four-firm competition adapt more successfully to change than those who begin in monopoly.
+Subjects who begin with four-firm competition and end in monopoly make more nearly optimal decisions than those who begin in monopoly and end in the four-firm market.
 The lowest levels of decision performance occur when ex-monopolists face their first competitor: they overreact to this first encounter with competition and overspend on cost data.

 Suggested Citation: Suggested Citation